Friday, October 10, 2025

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators improved from +9 to +12 (12 more Bull indicators than Bear indicators) and is now giving a Bullish indication.
+The daily, bull-bear spread of 50-indicators slipped from +4 to Zero (equal Bull indicators and Bear indicators), and remained a Neutral indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread smooths daily fluctuations; it remains headed higher – a bullish sign.
+The 10-dMA curve of the spread smooths daily fluctuations; turned down again – a Bearish sign.

 BOTTOM LINE